chalvarado96/exploring-ohio-birth-weights/README.md

 ## Cloning

-Clone this repo to your computer with https://github.com/chalvarado96/ohio-birth-weights/.
+Clone this repo to your computer [here](https://github.com/chalvarado96/ohio-birth-weights/).

 ---